1889-90 Grievance with the SFA

 After the ill-tempered Glasgow Cup tie at Cathkin the previous season, this Scottish tie was no different.
 There was a large attendance of Thistle supporters in the crowd, and with 15 minutes remaining and the score at 3-1 to the home team Thistle captain, William Proudfoot, was hurt.
 Proudfoot lay down in front of his own goal while Thirds continued playing.
-It was reported that a Thirds fan entered the field and ran towards Proudfoot, prompting a crowd invasion by Thistle fans, and after a few minutes the whole pitch was covered, causing the players to leave the field.
+It was reported that a fan entered the field and ran towards Proudfoot, prompting a crowd invasion by Thistle fans, and after a few minutes the whole pitch was covered, causing the players to leave the field.
 Several home players were reported to have been injured while the crowd of Thistle fans made a threatening demonstration outside the pavilion.
-After the police had cleared the pitch, the game restarted with less foul play than before.
+After 20 minutes the police had cleared the pitch, the game restarted with less foul play than before.
 The game ended in a 3-2 win for Third Lanark.

 - The referee’s decision to stop the game because of the encroachment of fans on the pitch affected the outcome of the game.

 - The encroachment of fans affected the players’ ability to continue the game after the restart.

 - Johnstone and McFarlane of Third Lanark had previously signed for Sunderland Albion and received £1 each so should be regarded as professional players.

 - Lapsley of Third Lanark had acted as an agent for Sunderland and had been paid for introducing Johnston and McFarlane.